billelassn/ehr-time-aware-transformer/README.md

 **Context:** Deep Learning for Electronic Health Records (EHR) Project

 ## Project Overview
-[cite_start]Sepsis is a leading cause of mortality in ICUs (approx. 20% of global deaths)[cite: 10, 11]. [cite_start]Early prediction is critical as mortality increases by 7.6% for every hour of delayed treatment[cite: 13, 14].
+[cite_start]Sepsis is a leading cause of mortality in ICUs (approx. 20% of global deaths)[cite: 10]. [cite_start]Early prediction is critical as mortality increases by 7.6% for every hour of delayed treatment[cite: 13].

-[cite_start]The goal of this project is to predict sepsis onset by modeling the full trajectory of patient events, rather than relying on static snapshots at admission[cite: 1, 34].
+The goal of this project is to predict sepsis onset by modeling the full trajectory of patient events, rather than relying on static snapshots at admission.

 ## Dataset & Access
 [cite_start]We used the **MIMIC-IV v3.1** dataset (approx. 29,000 selected patient trajectories)[cite: 66, 71].